beancount/fava/src/fava/help/filters.md

   `any(id:'12', account:"Cash$")` for all entries that have at least one posting with metadata `id: 12` or account ending in `Cash`, or `all(-account:"^Expenses:Food")` to exclude all transactions having a posting to the Expenses:Food account.
-To match by amount, you can use range operators, e.g. `any(units > 80)`.
+To match by amount, you can use comparison operators, e.g. `any(units > 80)` to filter for all entries where one posting has a units with an absolute amount greater than 80.

 These filters can be combined by separating them by spaces to match all entries satisfying all given filters or by commas to match all entries satisfying at